unomaas/unomaas/README.md

-- I'm a Full Stack Software Engineer, based out of the greater Minneapolis-St. Paul area! ✌️
+- I'm a Full-stack Software Engineer, based out of the greater Minneapolis-St. Paul area! ✌️

 - I'm passionate about documentation and attention-to-detail.
 Don't make me document your code for you! ☠️